Skiers ski uphill

 Please respect restrictions when they are in place and refer to this page for any updates.

-Alta Ski Area is now open to uphill travel.
-Backcountry conditions exist.
+Alta Ski Area is open to Uphill Travel

 When traveling uphill in Alta Ski Area please note the following:

 These areas are subject to temporary closures for the Utah Department of Transportation (UDOT), Alta Ski Patrol avalanche mitigation and/or other operational reasons.
-Trailhead signs will indicate when backcountry closures are in effect.
 Updates are also available online via UDOT Avalanche, the Utah Avalanche Center and Alta Central.

 Avalanche Forecast For the Salt Lake Area Mountains | Utah Avalanche Center >